Last Updated: May.02.18

 And letting go would become easier, if we’ve done well in the preceding step – not forcing a condition to happen when it’s not yet ready.
 Because then we could take it lightly when the condition does show up, or when it’s time for it to leave.

 Deep-breathing meditating and cultivating gratefulnes are great ways to practice letting go.
 Be sure to check them out.

 Another way is to experience our own deaths, metaphorically speaking.
 It’s no accident that you can find the idea that “What doesn’t kill us makes us stronger” in every culture.
 To become wiser, we need to experience our own deaths.

 At night, after you complete the Gratitude exercise, while lying on bed to sleep, imagine you’re clinging to a tree branch at the top of a cliff for your dear life.
 You try your best to climb up to the top.
 But when you nearly get there, the branch can no longer support your weight and breaks.
 You fall into the valley.
 While falling, you look back and see the tree moving further and further away from you.
-The tree stands for whatever you’ve been holding on, whatever gives meaning to your life or journey up until now.
+The tree stands for whatever you’ve been holding on, whatever gives meaning to your life or journey.